Carroll Students Awarded Gilman Scholarships to Study Abroad

 Yocum will be studying French in Étretat, France, for five weeks in June of 2020.
 Along with Carroll College professor Dr. Anneliese Renck and six other students, she will be taking a French class and spending time immersed in both the French language and culture during her time in France.
 She will be living with a local host family while in Étretat.

 “This scholarship is important to me because it means I can stop saying 'oh, I'll do that when I'm older,' and fully explore the meaning of going to a liberal arts school,” said Yocum.

-Emmanuel Grey and Yocum are the fourth and fifth Carroll College students in the past three years to receive Gilman scholarships.
+Emmanuel Grey and Yocum are the fifth and sixth Carroll College students in the past three years to receive Gilman scholarships.
 Rebecca Whitesell ’20 interned in Santiago, Chile, last summer and Rachel Wall ’19 studied abroad in Morocco in the spring.
+Hailey Kellum ‘19 studied abroad in Italy during the summer of 2018.
 Cierra Powell ’18 interned in Ecuador in the summer of 2017, served as a Gilman ambassador, and earned a Fulbright award to be an English teaching assistant in the Canary Islands beginning this past September.